 For long hair we would recommend achieving a lather in your hands and applying this to the hair, working the lather down the length of the hair and avoiding 'scrubbing' which could cause tangles.
 Apply more lather to the length until fully applied, working the foam and bar along the length of your hair using your finger tips to work the lather into your scalp.
 Rinse thoroughly and repeat if desired.
 You may use the bar directly on your hair, but be very sparing to begin with so you know what works for you.

-For very long hair, it may be beneficial to tie the hair in a ponytail first, gain a lather and use this to stroke into the hair on your scalp first, then along the length of the ponytail for a few minutes, then remove the ponytail and rinse rinse rinse.
+For long hair, it may be beneficial to tie the hair in a ponytail first, gain a lather and use this to stroke into the hair on your scalp first, then along the length of the ponytail for a few minutes, then remove the ponytail and rinse rinse rinse.

-For long hair try and avoid rubbing or scrubbing dry with a towel and instead clasp the length of the hair in the towel and run the hair length between your hands (like you see in the movies!).
+Try and avoid rubbing or scrubbing dry with a towel and instead clasp the length of the hair in the towel and run the hair length between your hands (like you see in the movies!).
 Scrubbing or rubbing long hair can result in tangles.
 Brush long hair whilst still wet and allow to dry naturally, but if you have to blow dry, use a very low heat and be gentle.
 This is firstly to avoid heating any oils left in your hair and secondly because, well, blow drying your hair isn't particularly great for your hair or scalp anyway!.

 Remember also, you don't have to be drowning in lather to achieve results, you merely need a decent lather for the shampoo bars to start working.
 As we said earlier, start subtle and use the bar sparingly to begin with, see if that works and take it from there.
 Don't feel that you need to use the bar as much as possible to gain a massive lather or scrub the bar into your hair for a long time.
 As a starting point, lathering and washing your hair shouldn't really take any longer than a few minutes and the next time you can adjust accordingly depending on the initial results you achieve.